ATLRx

 Will Delta 9 trigger a positive result on a drug test?

-Testing Delta 9 THC products for THC will result in a positive test for THC.
+Yes, testing Delta 9 THC products for THC will result in a positive test for THC.

-Can You Ship Delta-9 THC to my State?
+Can You Ship Delta-9 THC to My State?

 Yes, we can ship ATLRx Delta-9 THC to any state where Delta-8 THC is legal.
-Delta-9 THC is federally legal so long that the product is derived from hemp and has a dry weight of 0.3% of Delta-9 THC.
+Delta-9 THC is federally legal so long as the product is derived from hemp and has a dry weight of 0.3% of Delta-9 THC.